atom/atom/docs/getting-started.md

 ## Configuration

 Press `cmd-,` to open the Settings view.
-This is the place to change settings install packages, and change the theme.
+This is the place to change settings, install packages, and change the theme.

 For more advanced configuration see the [customization guide][customization].